UConn beats Boston College for first time behind 5 takeaways

 EAST HARTFORD, Conn.
 (AP) Zion Turner threw for a touchdown, the UConn defense forced five turnovers and the Huskies beat Boston College 13-3 on Saturday for their first win in the series dating to 1908.

+''I know that the University of Connecticut has never beaten Boston College in football except for today,'' UConn first-year coach Jim Mora said. ''It's a great feeling.
+It's a heck of an accomplishment and we hope it builds hope, we hope it brings people back into the stadium, we hope it shows that we're on the right trajectory.''

-Jurkovec started 12 of 19 for 155 yards with two interceptions and was injured trying to avoid a tackle midway through third quarter.
-He did not return following a brief visit to the sideline medical tent.
-Morehead went 7 for 16 for 75 yards in his place.
+Facing constant pressure behind an inexperienced offensive line, Jurkovec started 12 of 19 for 155 yards with two interceptions before suffering a lower-body injury trying to avoid a tackle midway through the third quarter.
+He did not return following a brief visit to the sideline medical tent and will be reevaluated Sunday, according to a school spokesperson.
+Morehead didn't fare much better, completing 9 of 18 passes for 104 yards.

+''Their defense stopped us over and over again,'' Boston College coach Jeff Hafley said. ''We had chances, but we need to coach better on offense and make more plays on offense.
+It's coaching and playing.''

 The Huskies, back from their bye week, wasted little time getting on the board as Turner connected with Justin Joly for a 62-yard touchdown on the game's third play.
 It was UConn's longest play from scrimmage this season, and it was also the second score in as many games for Joly, a freshman tight end.